chengzelei/PPO-Pong/README.md

 # PPO-Pong

-PPO algorithm implementation on Pong-v0 game
+PPO algorithm implementation for the Pong-v0 game